GuyFarley/reading-notes/class-01.md

 From a design perspective, you'll want the site to be easy to navigate, intuitive, and visually communicative (not to mention easy on the eyes).
 You'll need to use groupings of colors, styles, and font sizes to clearly show how the information is divided.

-Now this is a thought process I'm familiar with from my previous career in retail marketing, where I managed the design and production of in-store retail displays.
+>This is a thought process I'm familiar with from my previous career in retail marketing, where I managed the design and production of in-store retail displays.
 Oftentimes these were full rollouts of displays within each store--and they started with the window displays (drawing the customer through the doors) and progressed through the store: Door clings, 3D displays inside the main entrance, and shelf displays at the point of sale.
 This required a lot of forethought to determine a message hierarchy, and how the customer would be compelled to buy the product as they made their way through the store to the product itself.
 These marketing displays started in much the same way our websites will: first, with an idea that was used to develop an initial design concept.
 Then becoming 3D renderings, engineering drawings, physical prototypes, and ultimately a final product.

 ## JS Introduction